Mind & Life Summer Research Institute 2018

 Required application materials include:

-- A one-page personal statement describing your interest in the 2018 Mind & Life Summer Research Institute and its relevance to your career goals
+- A 500-word personal statement describing your interest in the 2018 Mind & Life Summer Research Institute and its relevance to your career goals

 - Your current CV